 - The Focused Skills Assessment comprises multiple short interview stations that seem more like a fun game show than a scary interview.
 They aim to test skills that medical students should have in a friendly/low-stress setting.

 - You’ll be assigned to a group of 5 or 6 after registration, and they’ll be the people you’ll be going through the FSA with, and some might become your batchmates.
 Make friends with them and just chill until it’s time for the FSA to start!

 - There were a total of 5 stations for my year (2016), with a few minutes of prep time before entering the room, with each station lasting 5 minutes.
 You enter a room and complete the tasks/talk to your interviewer, and once the time for each station is up, a buzzer will sound.
 You leave the room and wait outside the adjacent room for the next station.

-- I can’t say what each station aims to test, but it’s very obvious what trait they’re looking for once you read the task (while waiting outside the room/station).
+- It’s very obvious what traits they’re testing for once you read each station’s tasksheet (while waiting outside the room/station).
 Just stay calm and do your best; even if you think you’ve messed up, correct yourself and continue on in a composed manner.
-Don’t scream like a dying chicken or panic excessively, that would probably not work out in your favour cos doctors need to be able to stay calm under pressure.
+Act calm & composed (even if you’re panicking internally), do not put your foot in your mouth or blurt things out without thinking – that would probably not work out in your favour cos doctors need to be able to stay calm under pressure.

 - Just remember that your interviewers (who happen to be doctors/ faculty deans) want to get to know you as a person, so be yourself and don’t panic!!!
 They’re not out to kill you or ask you killer questions, they really do try to make you feel as at ease as possible, which is really nice of them imo.